Office 365 to Zoho Mail Migration

 - When prompted, download the sample .csv file and choose a location on your system to save it.

-- Open the downloaded CSV file and enter the necessary information such as the mailbox email address (mailbox name), password, server hostname, and port number.
-For unused fields, type ‘NA’.
-Once completed, save and close the file.
+- Open the downloaded CSV file and fill in the required information, including the mailbox email address, password, Zoho Mail server hostname, and port number.
+For any fields that do not apply, enter ‘NA’.
+After completing the entries, save and close the CSV file.

 - Click ‘Load Modified CSV File’ to import the updated CSV into the application.